Justice Administration (JUAD)

 This course will introduce participants to how conferencing and circle process can be used to resolve conflicts in the workplace.
 Topics will include: conflict resolution, foundational values and philosophy of conferencing and peacemaking circles, conflict as opportunity to build relationships, creating safe, respectful space for dialog, facilitation of the circle process, practical applications of circle process, and problems and challenges in circles.
 This course will use the circle process as the primary form of group work.

-This course covers theoretical and practical problems and issues in the relationship between law enforcement agencies and the total community, along with research relevant to these areas.
-Problem-oriented and community law enforcement will be emphasized as well as projection of future trends.
+This course covers theoretical and practical problems and issues in the relationship between policing agencies and the communities, along with research relevant to these areas.
+Problem-oriented and community problem solving techniques will be emphasized.

 This course provides critical analyses of contemporary correctional philosophy, theory, and practice, all on the basis of currently available research.
 Prisons, probation, parole, work-release, halfway houses, community-based corrections programs and other practices are examined historically and in current settings.
 Other topics include detainee treatment and classification issues, as well as roles of correctional personnel.